 Purchases and sales of financial assets are recognised on trade date (that is, the date on which the Company commits to purchase or sell the asset).
 Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Company has transferred substantially all the risks and rewards of ownership.

-During the year the Company acquired an investment in Blue Star Helium Limited.
+The Company holds an investment in Blue Star Helium Limited.
 This is an equity investment which is held for trading, and as such it has been classified as a current financial asset at fair value through profit or loss.